andybee/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 ##### Response

-The server responds with an Atom feed containing a list of tags created for this device.
+The server responds with a JSON feed containing a list of tags created for this device.

 ~~~~ {.example}